zetanumbers/posts/myosotis.md

-One interesting case comes up when thinking about types [contravariant](https://doc.rust-lang.org/reference/subtyping.html) by their generic argument lifetime.
+One interesting case comes up when thinking about types [contravariant](https://doc.rust-lang.org/reference/subtyping.html) by their generic lifetime argument.
 Since this lifetime can be extended into `'static` you should implement `Leak` then for any possible lifetime in this position.